1. Steps to Create a Globalized WebsiteSteps to Create a Globalized Website

 Step 3—Choose a Web HostA “web host” is simply a company which “hosts” your website’s files—basically, storing them on powerful Internet-connected computer systems, and allowing them to be accessed by users all over the world.
 A variety of free and subscription-based web host services is available.
 Hosting may be purchased from a many different kinds of companies, many of whom offer a wide range of services.

 Hosting services often go beyond website maintenance to include domain name registration, website design, and search engine registration.
 For some online exporters, it may be most feasible to use a web host in their target market to take advantage of all of these localized services.
 The location or nationality of the website host does not affect accessibility of the site.
 However, when choosing a host, companies should ensure that the host servers reside within a stable infrastructure and are maintained to ensure optimal reliability.
 Companies also should consider whether they will be storing the personal information of EU citizens, or citizens of other nations that restrict exporting personal data.
-The personal data of EU citizens can be sent only to countries deemed “adequate,” or to companies using approved model contracts and binding corporate rules, or to those participating in the U.S.–EU Safe Harbor program.
+The personal data of EU citizens can be sent only to countries deemed “adequate,” or to companies using approved model contracts and binding corporate rules.
 Companies also should take into account potential negative perceptions if they store personal data in nations in which fraud or identity theft are rampant.

 As with domestically located hosting services, agreements should be clear and enforceable regarding the ownership of intellectual property, performance specifications and warranties, security, privacy, the right to transfer the site to a different host, and contract termination.
 Your contract with a hosting service should provide the same level of security and privacy that your company promises clients whose information it collects, when applicable.